Protestors in Memphis target Gov. Bill Lee over drag show bill

 Lee was in Memphis on Wednesday to unveil the new Georgette & Cato Johnson YMCA in Whitehaven.

-“My message for the governor is, ‘You cannot destroy my livelihood,'” said another man as he was being put in the back of a police vehicle by officers.
+“My message for the governor is, ‘You cannot destroy my livelihood,'” said another person as they were being put in the back of a police vehicle by officers.

 Earlier this week, the governor said he plans to sign legislation that would limit where drag performances can take place, saying he hopes to ban adult cabaret that is harmful to minors.